docker/docs/reference/ucp/3.0/cli/support.md

 keywords: ucp, cli, support, support dump, troubleshooting
 ---

-Create a support dump for specified UCP nodes
+Create a support dump for specified UCP nodes.
+You create a support dump to help [Docker Support](http://success.docker.com/support) understand your environment and more effectively troubleshoot issues in resolving your support case.

 ## Usage